-The #metoo movement has really opened my eyes to how prevalent sexual trauma is for girls and women in our society with incidents ranging to very forceful and overt, to the subtle sprinklings on day to day life.
-I have my #metoo experiences and have been investigating how these experiences have encouraged me to suppress and shut down my fierce, blossoming and powerful sexual force.
+The #metoo movement has really opened my eyes to how prevalent sexual trauma is for girls and women in our society with incidents ranging to very forceful and overt to the subtle sprinklings on day to day life.
+I have my #metoo experiences and been investigating how these experiences have encouraged me to suppress and shut down my fierce, blossoming and powerful sexual force.
 I wonder what the fully unhindered and empowered sexual me would look like.
 I do not have the answers and know that this process will unfold and recreate itself with time- as the feminine does.
 I encourage you, during this month of the expression of love and coupledom, to look within and investigate your sexual energy and what you would look like to be fully unencumbered and empowered.

 I am engrained in Chinese medicine and have spent my adult life viewing the world through the interplay of Yin and Yang.
-A dark and cold wintry day is an opportunity to go within and nourish the Yin, a day that I want to be outside riding my bike in the wind of a sunny spring day gets my Yang recharged.
+A dark and cold wintery day is an opportunity to go within and nourish the Yin, a day that I want to be outside riding my bike in the wind of a sunny spring day gets my Yang recharged.
 Mental, physical and emotional health arises out of this interplay and when something is off- your Yin/Yang balance is disrupted.

-So what happens when there is the lack of desire to have a fulfilling sexual experience or your body just does not respond?
-There are reasons related to unresolved trauma that are beyond the scope of this blog, so I am going to address the Yin/Yang imbalance that can arise and manifest as three main patterns.
+So what happens when there is the lack of desire to have a fulfilling sexual experience or your body just does not respond.
+There are reasons related to unresolved trauma that are beyond the scope of this blog so I am going to address the Yin/Yang imbalance that can arise and manifest as three main patterns.
 The first and most common is being too stressed and therefore your Qi (part of the Yang system) gets stuck.
-The second is not feeling from Yin deficiency and a woman can not feel sexy and confident enough for sex, and thirdly being Yang deficient and too tired for sex.
+The second is not feeling from Yin deficiency and a woman can feel not sexy and confident enough for sex, and thirdly being Yang deficient and too tired for sex.
 In this first part of a series of three we will take a look at the libido being suppressed because of stress.